ioccc-src/winner/2018/burton2/author-README.txt

-ioccc.kw.freq		keywords used by iocccsize, sorted by frequency in 201x ioccc winners unob.sh			a more robust unobfuscation script; requires variations/c11 in cur dir tokenfix		patches up prog -t output for ::, >>>, ... src.doc.rot13		the answers, or at least significant help tac.c			more clearly written code, offered as a replacement of iocccsize.c patch			fixes single quotes in iocccsize.c, adds #ifndef, removes "I" fixed_iocccsize.c	iocccsize with patch applied, and nop -c argument added
+ioccc.kw.freq		keywords used by iocccsize, sorted by frequency in 201x ioccc winners unob.sh			a more robust unobfuscation script; requires variations/c11 in cur dir tokenfix		patches up prog -t output for ::, >>>, ... src.doc.txt		the answers, or at least significant help tac.c			more clearly written code, offered as a replacement of iocccsize.c patch			fixes single quotes in iocccsize.c, adds #ifndef, removes "I" fixed_iocccsize.c	iocccsize with patch applied, and nop -c argument added